1894 Hong Kong plague: Origins

-It is thought that the pandemic originated from Yunnan, China, which saw an outbreak as early as 1792, in 1855 and again in 1866–7.
+The third plague pandemic originated from plague reservoirs of Rattus tanezumi in Yunnan, China.
+Plague outbreaks were documented in Yunnan province gazetteer records as early as 1772, gradually spreading along provincial trade routes in subsequent decades.
+In the 1850s, driven by trade networks, troop movements, and refugee migrations (see Panthay Rebellion), plague outbreaks accelerated in the province.
+These outbreaks spread to parts of nearby Guangxi and Guangdong by the 1860s, reaching the Pearl River Delta in the 1890s.

 An outbreak in neighboring city of Guangzhou from January 1894 onwards killed 80,000.
-From March 1894, British scientists and doctors in Hong Kong became aware of the outbreak in China.
+By March 1894, British scientists and doctors in Hong Kong became aware of the outbreak in China.
 By the end of April, the government in Hong Kong requested Dr. Alexander Rennie, the consular surgeon for Canton, to report on the disease.
 Rennie identified it as the bubonic plague, but said it would not be particularly contagious except to those living in filth, poor ventilation, and with a poor water supply.

 The spread to Hong Kong from Guangdong was accelerated by the unrestricted movement of workers and boats into Hong Kong.
 The outbreak also coincided with the replacement of junks with steamships, which made travel between infected ports faster and more convenient, and the return of Chinese celebrating Qingming Festival from Guangzhou to Hong Kong.
 On March 2, 1894, a large Chinese procession was held in Hong Kong, which involved the arrival of 40,000 laborers from Canton.